 ↡↡ Follow a few steps on the website to book.
 It’s easy.
 Just be patient.↡↡

 Best time to visit Anne Frank House

 Anne Frank House is one of the most popular museums in Amsterdam.
-Given the nature of the hide-out place, it is not too surprising that the secret annex of Anne Frank House is already tight space.
+Given the nature of the hide-out place, it is not too surprising that the secret annex of Anne Frank House is already a tight space.
 All that to say, understand that there might not be much to “beat the crowd” in this house museum.
 However, there is one small tip not many people know.

-Also, it is critical to know your tickets are valid only for the reserved time slot.
+Nevertheless, it is critical to know your tickets are valid only for the reserved time slot.
 So make sure you double-check your admission time and date.
 I recommend being there at least 10 minutes before your time.
 The staff will call up the time slot, then you can line up to go in by showing your reservation confirmation.

 Handy Tips on Visiting the Anne Frank House

 Once you enter the museum, there is a security check at the entrance.
 You will need to show your bag.